 This line item includes IT materials NOT related to CVIEW or e-Screening devices/projects that support both the CVCIs and the support staff.
-Such items include but are not limited to: server batteries, replacement laptop batteries, replacement monitors/keyboards/pointing devices, USB data storage devices, cameras, audio/visual equipment, mobile phone charging devices, etc.
+Such items include but are not limited to: server batteries, replacement laptop batteries, replacement monitors/keyboards/pointing devices, USB data storage devices, cameras, audio/visual equipment, electronic comb binding machine, etc.